Research Project Descriptions

 Project Goals:

-This project explores the development of MEMS and microsystem devices through low-temperature, thin-film deposition techniques.
+This project explores the development of MEMS and microsystem devices through low-temperature thin-film deposition techniques.
 The specific goals are to produce MEMS device quality materials with desirable properties compatible with other mainstream microelectronic and microsystem process technologies.
-This material development would lead to integrating microsystem devices with microelectronic processes in a CMOS-first process flow [1–3].
+This material development would lead to integrating microsystem devices with microelectronic processes in a CMOS-first process flow [1-3].

-Title: Vibration Isolation and Shock Protection Technologies for MEMS
+Title: Vibration Isolation and Shock Protection Technologies For MEMS

 Graduate Students: Sang Won Yoon (EECS)